 Clean rusty metal with a steel brush.
 Then apply black grate polish sparingly with a brush.
 For a shiny finish leave for at least an hour and then polish with a bristle brush.
 Beware, grate polish easily rubs off on furnishings and clothing so use sparingly.
 Use stove paint for a longer-lasting finish.

 8. Polish the wooden fire surround

-The wooden surround is looking faded and dull.
-To nourish the wood and protect it from the drying eff ect of heat, rub in a good quality beeswax polish.
+If you have a wooden surround to your fireplace, you might want to give that a clean too.
+To nourish the wood and protect it from the drying effect of heat, rub in a good quality beeswax polish.
 Leave to dry and buff up with a soft cotton cloth.
 To avoid a smeary finish always apply polish sparingly – too much will discolour the wood.